5 Frequent Questions About Yard Prep for Growing Vegetables

-A: Raised-bed gardening is a good solution if you've got poor soil: you can dump whatever you want on top of bad dirt and just mix it all together.
-A word of caution, though: soil dries out more quickly in a raised-bed, so you'll have to water more often; it also compacts more easily, so try not to walk on it too much.
+A: Raised-bed gardening is a good solution if you've got poor soil: You can dump whatever you want on top of bad dirt and just mix it all together.
+A word of caution, though: Soil dries out more quickly in a raised bed, so you'll have to water more often; it also compacts more easily, so try not to walk on it too much.

 Q: What are ways to maximize the output in my small garden space?

 A: Try "interplanting," which means conserving and efficiently using garden space by planting together veggies with similar needs, but different growing rates or times.
 For example: radishes and corn.
 Radishes will come in abundantly long before the corn is high enough to block out the sun.
-Or try planting green onions with members of the cabbage / broccoli family: onions grow faster than cabbages and can be harvested long before cabbages get big enough to need the space.
+Or try planting green onions with members of the cabbage and broccoli family: onions grow faster than cabbages and can be harvested long before cabbages get big enough to need the space.

 Also concentrate on crops that can be trained to grow vertically: cucumbers, pole beans.
 You can then plant lower-growing, cool-season veggies, such as lettuce or beets, underneath the supports.

 Q: What flowering plants can help deter pests from vegetables?

 A: Some of the best ones (and the critters they deter) include geraniums (Japanese beetles), marigolds (Mexican bean beetles) and nasturtiums (aphids).